We Want Our Teens to be Full of Confidence When They Step Boldly into the Real World. Summer Camps for Teens are the Best Place for Them to Find It.

-Its the kind of strength that you realize in a moment that you’ve had to work extremely hard for.
-A camera or a social post can feel like it is detaching you from that deep moment.
+Its the kind of strength that you can only realize in a moment that you’ve had to work extremely hard for.
+A camera or a social post can feel like it is detaching you from that deeply heartfelt moment.
 Some even feel that they cheapen it.

 This picture is of a couple of mates and I at the summit of Mt Tyndall in the Eastern Sierras.
 I’m the one with the blackhead wrap and the green jacket.

-What To Know About A Specific Camps CIT Program:
+What To Know About A Summer Camps CIT Program:

-How Long Has the Camp Been Developing Their CIT Program?
+How Long Has The Summer Camp Been Developing Their CIT Program?